Washington Boulevard & 13th Street Improvements

 About the Project

-Washington Boulevard and 13th Street North is being redesigned to implement the Clarendon Sector Plan recommendations of providing two lanes of travel in each direction and eliminating the reversible lane signals.
-The intersection is being rebuilt so the Washington Boulevard lanes align on both sides of 13th Street North.
+Washington Boulevard and 13th Street North was redesigned to implement the Clarendon Sector Plan recommendations of providing two lanes of travel in each direction and eliminating the reversible lane signals.
+The intersection was rebuilt so the Washington Boulevard lanes align on both sides of 13th Street North.
 This will provide a more conventional “T” intersection.

 At their Feb.
-20, 2021, meeting, the County Board approved a contract to Sagres Construction Corporation for the construction of streetscape improvements and utility undergrounding along Washington Boulevard and 13th Street North.
-Construction started in spring 2021 and is expected to last for 18-24 months.
+20, 2021, meeting, the County Board approved a contract for the construction of streetscape improvements and utility undergrounding along Washington Boulevard and 13th Street North.
+Construction started in Spring of 2021 and reached substantial completion in Fall of 2023.

 Design analysis for this intersection was performed as part of the development of the Clarendon Sector Plan and, more recently, the Clarendon Multimodal Transportation Study.